security-notes/infobyte-faraday-wiki/Installation-Corp.md

 Keep in mind the following items:

-* This commmand must be executed only when you run Faraday for the first time.
+* This command must be executed only when you run Faraday for the first time.
 * If you can't login into to Faraday after running the command above due to invalid credentials, you can change your password through the PostgreSQL shell that Faraday has in it.
 Follow the next [instructions](https://github.com/infobyte/faraday/wiki/Troubleshooting#cant-login-after-importing-from-couch) in order to change your password and be able to login.

 * You should have the PostgreSQL service started.
 To do it run